florianschanda/smtlib_schanda/README.md

 Randomly generated tests from [PyMPF](https://github.com/florianschanda/PyMPF).
-These tests are similar to Wintersteiger's SMTLIB benchmarks, but they seem to cover more areas (i.e. we found bugs in Z3, MathSAT, CVC4 with them).
+These tests are similar to Wintersteiger's SMTLIB benchmarks, but they seem to cover more areas (i.e. we found bugs in Z3, MathSAT, CVC4, and COLIBRI with them).

 All of these are automatically annotated with SAT or UNSAT.